Relatively dominated representations from eigenvalue gaps and limit maps: Preliminaries

 We remark that for a fixed relatively hyperbolic structure $(\Gamma, \mathcal{P})$, any two cusped spaces, corresponding to different compatible generating sets $S$, are quasi-isometric \cite[Cor.\,6.7]{Groff}: in particular, the notion above is well-defined independent of the choice of generating set $S$.
 There is a natural action of $\Gamma$ on the cusped space $X = X(\Gamma,\mathcal{P},S)$; with respect to this action, the quasi-isometry between two cusped spaces $X(\Gamma,\mathcal{P},S_i)$ ($i=1,2$) is $\Gamma$-equivariant.

-In particular, this gives us a notion of a boundary associated to the data of a relatively hyperbolic group $\Gamma$ and its peripheral subgroups $\mathcal{P}$: \begin{defn} For $\Gamma$ hyperbolic relative to $\mathcal{P}$, the {\bf Bowditch boundary} $\del (\Gamma, \mathcal{P})$ is defined as the Gromov boundary $\del_\infty X$ of any cusped space $X = X(\Gamma,\mathcal{P},S)$. \end{defn} By the remarks above, this is well-defined up to homeomorphism, independent of the choice of compatible generating set $S$ \cite[\S9]{Bowditch}.
+In particular, this gives us a notion of a boundary associated to the data of a relatively hyperbolic group $\Gamma$ and its peripheral subgroups $\mathcal{P}$: \begin{defn} For $\Gamma$ hyperbolic relative to $\mathcal{P}$, the {\bf Bowditch boundary} $\del (\Gamma, \mathcal{P})$ is defined as the Gromov boundary $\del_\infty X$ of any cusped space $X = X(\Gamma,\mathcal{P},S)$. \end{defn} This boundary is well-defined up to homeomorphism, independent of the choice of compatible generating set $S$ \cite[\S9]{Bowditch}.

 Below, with a fixed choice of $\Gamma$, $\mathcal{P}$ and $S$ as above, for $\gamma, \gamma' \in \Gamma$, $d(\gamma, \gamma')$ will denote the distance between $\gamma$ and $\gamma'$ in the Cayley graph with the word metric, and $|\gamma| := d(\id, \gamma)$ denotes word length in this metric.
 Similarly, $d_c(\gamma, \gamma')$ denotes distance in the corresponding cusped space and $|\gamma|_c := d_c(\id,\gamma)$ denotes cusped word-length.